 Our recipe

-Thanks to the ~85 organisations and ~50 residents around Pōneke who have signed up to our food scrap collection/drop-off services, we end up with heaps of compost to go around!
-Half of our compost we donate to local community gardens, marae and schools.
-The other half we sell to home gardeners or use on our urban farm in Newtown to grow kai.
+Thanks to the ~85 organisations and ~50 residents around Pōneke who have signed up to our food scrap collection/drop-off services, we end up with heaps of compost to go around.
+Most of our compost we donate to local community gardens, marae and schools.
+The rest we sell to home gardeners or use on our urban farm in Newtown to grow kai for the community.

-Our compost is made with a balanced mixture of food scraps, donated arborist mulch and coffee chaff.
-We minimise potential for contamination by persistent chemicals and microplastics by not accepting or composting any ‘compostable plastic’ products which can leak residues, and by not accepting grass clippings which may be contaminated with agrochemicals.
+Our compost is made with a mixture of food scraps, donated arborist mulch (from Wellington Tree Services) and donated coffee chaff (from Coffee Supreme or L’Affare).
+We minimise the potential for contamination by persistent chemicals and microplastics by not accepting or composting any fruit stickers or ‘compostable plastics’ which can leak residues, and by not accepting grass clippings which may be contaminated with agrochemicals.

-Over a 4 to 6 month process, our team of staff and volunteers manually turn your food scraps into beautiful biodiverse compost that is teaming with beneficial bacteria, fungi and creepy crawlies.
-We then bag up our compost in reused grain bags courtesy of the Garage Project (so no new plastic!) which can be returned to us for further reuse.
+Over 5 to 8 months, our team of staff and volunteers manually process and turn the food scraps into beautiful biodiverse compost that is teeming with beneficial bacteria, fungi, creepy crawlies and full of mauri.
+It also has a low carbon footprint since we collect the food scraps using e-bikes and process everything by hand.
+We bag up our compost for sale in reused grain sacks (courtesy of the Garage Project) which can be returned to us for further reuse - closing the loop.

 Buy our compost

-Please fill in our compost order request form below to tell us your preferred collection time, compost amount and any other requirements.
-Then we'll email back to confirm your order and collection and provide payment instructions (by bank transfer).
+If you’d like to get your hands on our living compost, please fill in our order request form below to tell us your preferred amount, collection time and any other requirements.
+We'll confirm your order and provide collection and payment instructions.

 Important things to note:

-Pick up from Hospital Rd involves carrying 40 L (approx. 20 kg) bags of compost a distance of approx. 40 meters.
-Let us know via the form below if this will be a barrier for you.
+Pick up from Hospital Rd involves carrying 40 L (approx. 20 kg) bags of compost.
+Usually there are staff on site to assist, but let us know if this will be a barrier for you to ensure someone is available.

-Parking at Kaicycle Urban Farm is very limited.
-We have one car park in our entrance way which can be used for compost collections.
-All street parking is for the Hospital.
+We have one car park in our entrance way which you can use for compost collections.
+Otherwise, parking on Hospital Rd is very limited as all on-street parking is for the Hospital.

 Receive compost donations